adilayman/gamez/README.md

 ### View creation

-A model without a widget is not enough to display your game.
-For that, you have to create a widget that extends from `GameWidget`, then add your model to it.
+Second, we have to create a widget that extends from `GameWidget`, then add your model to it.

 ```dart
 class MyGameWidget extends GameWidget {